SathwikM27/IS601grp/Businessdocx/Persona.md

-One Persona that represents one target customer that you are targeting with your archetype and methods of persuasion.

  Persona for a Medium Salary Customer at a Chinese Restaurant: Sarah Johnson

  Background
 - Name: Sarah Johnson
-- Age: 35
+- Age: 36
-- Occupation: Elementary School Teacher
+- Occupation: Video Editor
-- Education: Master's Degree in Education
+- Education: MFA Film Making
-- Family Status: Married with two children
+- Family Status: Married with 1 child.

  Demographics
-- Location: Lives in a medium-sized town with a diverse community
+- Location: Lives in the suburbs of a city with a diverse community
-- Income: Moderate, typical of a public school teacher
+- Income: Moderate.
-- Lifestyle: Family-oriented, values work-life balance, active in the local community
+- Lifestyle: Family-oriented, values work-life balance, active adventure-seeker
-- Social Media Usage: Regular user of Facebook and Pinterest, occasional Instagram user
+- Social Media Usage: Regular user of Instagram, Facebook and forums like Reddit etc.

+User Environment
+- Spends most of her time at home at her desk.
+- Most used devices:
+   1. Home/Work PC and Laptop
+   2. iPad.
+   3. iPhone.

 Psychographics
-- Values: Family time, educational experiences, cultural diversity
+- Values: Family time, cultural diversity, Freedom.
-- Hobbies: Reading, gardening, cooking, participating in community events
+- Hobbies:Biking, hiking, Reading, travel
-- Personality Traits: Nurturing, conscientious, community-minded, enjoys learning about different cultures
+- Personality Traits:Non-conformist, Independent, enjoys learning about different cultures

  Behaviors
-- Eating Habits: Prefers dining at places that are family-friendly and offer educational value about different cultures.
+- Eating Habits: Prefers dining at places that offer something unique and authentic compared to others.
-- Purchasing Decisions: Influenced by family needs, educational value, and affordability.
+- Purchasing Decisions: Influenced by value, scarcity and uniqueness.
-- Leisure Activities: Spends time with family, involved in school and community events, enjoys exploring new cuisines with her family.
+- Leisure Activities: Spends time with family, explores different hobbies whenever possible.

  Needs and Goals
 - Desired Experiences: Seeks dining options that are both enjoyable and enlightening for her family, offering a taste of different cultures.
-- Goals: To provide enriching experiences for her children and enjoy quality family time.
+- Goals: To take part in enriching experiences that provide an alternative to routine.
-- Challenges:Finding affordable dining options that cater to a family and offer more than just a meal.
+- Challenges:Finding affordable and authentic dining options that can deliver such experiences.

- How Your Chinese Restaurant Meets Sarah's Needs
+ How Our Chinese Restaurant Meets Sarah's Needs
-- Family-Friendly Environment: Your restaurant’s welcoming atmosphere for families aligns with her priority for family outings.
-- Educational Aspect: Providing information about the origins of dishes, traditional cooking methods, and cultural significance meets her desire for educational value.
+- Radical Themes: Our restaurant’s off-kilter interiors will set the mood for an experience like no other that Sarah seeks.
+- Fusion Menu: The menu features classic Chinese dishes and also some fusions with various cuisine for those that like to explore.
 - Affordable Pricing: Reasonably priced menu items are important for her moderate income and family budget.
-- Community Involvement: Participation in local events and school functions aligns with her community-oriented lifestyle.

- Methods of Persuasion for Sarah
-- Archetype: The "Caregiver" archetype, emphasizing nurturing, caring, and educational values, resonates with Sarah.
-- Community Engagement: Involving your restaurant in school and community events, perhaps offering educational workshops on Chinese cuisine.
-- Family Deals and Specials: Tailoring promotions and specials for families to make dining out more affordable and appealing.
-- Social Media Content: Sharing family-friendly content, recipes, and cultural stories on platforms she uses, like Facebook and Pinterest.